stackbit-projects/ged-frontpage-c49e5/src/pages/index.md

     image_alt: App preview
     title: >-
-      We offer Competency-based practice tests and learning resources to help you with your GED preparation.
+      We offer Competency-based practice tests and learning resources to help you with your GED and HiSET preparation.
     content: |
       ### #1 most recognized higher secondary certificate worldwide.
     actions: